Heart attack resulted in Ansari’s death: Autopsy

 The post-mortem examination was conducted by ENT specialists Mukesh Kumar, Mahesh Gupta, senior physician SD Tripathi, orthopaedic Dr Vikasdeep Bilatia for an hour.
 The process began at 2pm.
 Two senior officials confirmed that there were instructions to strictly adhere to protocols, as the case could face legal scrutiny.

-The autopsy report negated the allegation by Umar Ansari that his father was subjected to “slow poisoning” and not given proper treatment, a charge refuted by authorities.
+The autopsy report negated the allegation by Umar Ansari who claimed that his father was subjected to “slow poisoning” and not given proper treatment, a charge refuted by authorities.

 Earlier, Umar had sent a hand-written application to Banda district magistrate Durga Shakti Nagpal, demanding that the post-mortem examination be conducted at AIIMS, Delhi or by its doctors.
 Umar Ansari also said he had no hope for justice from the local administration, medical team and the police.
 “They should either reject or approve the request, we have given them the demand,” he said.

-Ansari, who had over 60 heinous crimes registered against him, was brought to Banda jail from a Punjab jail on April 7, 2022 on the order of the Supreme Court.
+Ansari, who had over 60 heinous crimes registered against him, was brought to Banda jail from a Punjab jail on April 7, 2022 on the order from the Supreme Court.